Navajo + Creek + Greek.

 Anna Tsouhlarakis works in sculpture, installation, video, and performance.
 She received her BA from Dartmouth College with degrees in Native American Studies and Studio Art.
 She went on to receive her MFA from Yale University in Sculpture.

-Tsouhlarakis lives in Colorado and Maine.
+Tsouhlarakis lives in Colorado with her three children.